-How much vitamin C is in a tomato?
+How much vitamin C in a tomato?

 Tomato is a good dietary source of vitamin C. It contains 13.7 mg of vitamin C per 100g, which is 15% of the Daily Value.
 A whole tomato provides up to 28% of the recommended daily intake:

 - small tomato (2-2/5″) contains 12.5 mg of vitamin C, or 14% DV.

-- medium tomato (2-3/5″) contains 17 mg, or 19% DV.
+- medium tomato (2-3/5″) contains 17 mg of vitamin C, or 19% DV.

-- large tomato (3″) contains 25 mg, or 28% DV.
+- large tomato (3″) contains 25 mg of vitamin C, or 28% DV.

-- cup of chopped tomatoes contains 24.7 mg, or 27% DV.
+- a cup of chopped tomatoes contains 24.7 mg of vitamin C, or 27% DV.

 What’s the vitamin C content of tomato juice?

-Canned tomato paste contains about 22 mg of vitamin C per 100g.
+- tomato paste contains about 22 mg of vitamin C per 100g.

-Vitamin C content of ketchup
+Vitamin C in ketchup

 But, ketchup is high in lycopene.
 It contains 12,062 mcg of lycopene per 100g.
 Lycopene isn’t vulnerable to heat and other processing methods.
-Hence, ketchup is the main lycopene source for many people.
+Actually, ketchup is the main lycopene source for many people.

 First, tomato supports weight loss, as it’s pretty low in calories.
 A raw tomato contains between 16 and 33 calories, depending on its size.
 Moreover, tomatoes can control appetite and decrease cravings for fattening foods.
 They keep us full because they’re 95% water and have a high fiber content.